-In the previous quarter, with the help of LMDC funding, 184 Eldridge Street saw the complete upgrade to their performance center, Speyer Hall.
-Speyer Hall is used for many events and as the main space for a program known as The Performance Project which is an arts program encompassing public performances, education, and community outreach.
-This quarter, The Performance Project hosted "Just in Time" which included the most audience involvement in the arts program to date.
-For three years, individuals have been collecting "love letters to dance" written by people in Berlin, New York, and Tel Aviv.
-After each phase of collecting letters and movements in the respective cities, a community ball was organized during which the favorite movements of the inhabitants of each city become the communal choreography.
-University Settlement hosted the New York event on February 24, 2018.
+In 2017, through LMDC funding; 184 Eldridge Street saw the complete upgrade to their performance center, Speyer Hall.
+Speyer Hall is used for many events and as the main space for a program known as The Performance Project: an arts program encompassing public performances, education, and community outreach.
+This past quarter, The Performance Project hosted "Share!
+LES History Month Edition" which celebrated the history and art of the Lower East Side during Lower East Side History Month.
+The mobile performance event included dance, music, and spoken word.

 At the 273 Bowery location, the programming involves a wide variety of activities including fitness, swimming, dance art, and new media all tailored to adults ages 60 plus.
-Overall, 114 non-business organizations have benefited at University Settlement's Bowery location.
-This quarter, University Settlement invited neighbors at this location to attend programs that are part of a Creative Aging and Art-In-Healthcare Training.
-These programs which are geared towards seniors encourage creativity as a tool for healing.
+This quarter, University Settlement hosted its second annual special needs resource fair and press-conference for Chinese families at this location.